TikiTk/UWCTransport/README.md

         9   Prompt user If destination/departure is blank.

-        5   Still need to do the fail.html notifications for login and booking errors.
+        5   Still need to do the fail.html notifications for login and booking errors

+•   Meeting with RCS

+        1   One driver who is the admin and driver(the admin will allocate the driver), more user friendly.

+        2   @gmail.com staff(admin will verify if user is staff member).

+        3   Staff bookkings higher priority.

+        4   date month and day missmatch on google script.

 •#please add issues or bugs.